-Submitted By Organization Testifier Position Testify Laura Leonberger Individual Support Written Testimony Only
+Submitted By Organization Testifier Position Testify Kathryn Takakuwa Individual Support Written Testimony Only

-Comments: Aloha Chairs Inouye and Gabbard, Vice Chairs Elefante and Richards, and members of the Water and Land and Agriculture and Environment Committees, My name is Laura Leonberger and I strongly support SB548, which appropriates funds for the Hawai'i Invasive Species Council (HISC) and its partners, including the island Invasive Species Committees.
+Aloha Chairs Inouye and Gabbard, Vice Chairs Elefante and Richards, and members of the committees,

+My name is Kathi Takakuwa and I strongly support HB299 HD1, which appropriates funds for the Hawai'i Invasive Species Council (HISC) and its partners, including the island Invasive Species Committees.

 HISC and its partners are an indispensable part of our biosecurity framework, utilizing specialized expertise, research, field knowledge, interagency collaboration, and well-established community partnerships to help hold the line against invasive pests and their potentially devastating impacts.
 With dozens of successful eradications from Kaua'i to Hawai'i Island of pests and noxious weeds - ranging from fireweed to pampas grass to little fire ants - HISC and its partners have proven their effectiveness in fighting invasive species with extremely limited resources.

 Their work has undoubtedly prevented millions upon millions of dollars' worth of harm and the potentially irreversible degradation of our islands' environmental and cultural integrity, and our quality of life.
 Meanwhile, they continue to serve as an integral foundation of community-driven efforts to detect, eradicate, and manage myriad invasive species across our islands.
-I have seen first hand the devastating effects of CRB to palms and other vegetation on the northern shore of Oahu due to CRB.
-It is imperative that we do all that we can to stop the spread of CRB and other invasive species throughout our islands.

 Much greater funding for HISC would allow it and its partners to double down on their vital work, as one of the few effective but under-resourced strategies we have in our existing biosecurity toolbox.

-I urge you to PASS SB548.
-Sincerely, Laura Leonberger
+Mahalo nui.
+Sincerely, Kathi Takakuwa